gedeon1976/hapticComponent/hapticComponent/README.txt

 		you must be sure that the corresponding libraries are installed on your system

 - A src folder:
-		It contains all the source code of the component, all the components try to use standar C++ code, howewer at the time of writing it uses a mix of C++98 and c++11 favoring the last standard, so you must be sured that your compiler support it.
+		It contains all the source code of the component, all the components try to use standard C++ code, however at the time of writing it uses a mix of C++98 and c++11 favouring the last standard, so you must be sure that your compiler support it.

 - An exampleHowtoUse folder:
 		It contains a cmake project example about how to use the library component once you 					have compiled this